Vegan Lentil Sloppy Joes

 - Add the lentils and water and bring to a boil.

 - Once boiling, reduce to a simmer and simmer for 25-30 minutes until the water has been absorbed and the lentils have softened.
-It’s ok if the lentils are still a tiny bit firm.
+It’s okay if the lentils are still a tiny bit firm.

 - In a small dish, whisk together the ketchup, maple syrup, apple cider vinegar, soy sauce, and tomato paste.